jostylr/pieceful-programming/src/underpipes.md

 Then we go into pipe mode, returning the pipe piece with all the pipes as args including the one we just found.

+The one that was just found might have a terminator associated with it so we delete that since we don't need it anymore.

+                delete piece.terminate;
                 let args = [piece];
                 piece = {cmd: 'pipe', args};
                 piece.terminate = true; //likely to be replaced if proper